 Consultation is a key part of the DCO application process and it is a statutory requirement of the PA 2008 (Section 47) to consult people living within the vicinity of the development being proposed and to take their views into account (Section 49) in preparing the application for development consent.
 The application must be accompanied by a consultation report detailing what has been done to consult the local community (and other stakeholders and interested persons) and how people’s views have been taken into account.
 The DCO application process and our expected timescales for our application are summarised below.

 - We are currently at the pre-application stage.
 We carried out our initial (Stage 1) consultation on the Net Zero Teesside Project (NZT) in Autumn 2019.
-From the end of June 2020, we will carry out our Stage 2 Consultation.
-This will provide information on our more developed proposals and will run to mid-September 2020.
+From the end of June 2020, we carried out our Stage 2 Consultation.
+This provided information on our more developed proposals and ran up to mid-September 2020.

-- Following our Stage 2 Consultation, we will continue developing our technical and environmental work on NZT.
+- Now our Stage 2 Consultation is complete, we will continue developing our technical and environmental work on NZT.
 This will include preparing a consultation report detailing what has been done to consult the local community (and other stakeholders and interested persons) and how people’s views have been taken into account.

 - Following completion of The Environmental Statement, we will submit the application for development consent to the Planning Inspectorate (PINS), a Government agency that administers the application process on behalf of the SoS.
 We anticipate submitting the application towards the end of 2020.
 On receiving the application, PINS has 28 days to decide whether to accept it for examination.
 If the application is accepted by PINS, we must publicise that decision and provide details of how people can register to be involved in the application process and a date by which they must do this.